 Before the Event

-If there is some advanced warning of an approaching danger, the immediate effects that we see time after time is the reaction from people to panic buy food and supplies from stores.
+If there is some advanced warning of an approaching danger or emergency situation, the immediate effects that we see time after time is the reaction from people to panic buy food and supplies from stores.
 What this means in reality is a primal fear that will drive people to get serious about securing those last cans of food or bottles of water on the shelf.

 Don’t be caught in a fight for resources when the shelves begin to look empty.